Michael Jackson’s Former Bodyguard, Matt Fiddes, Shares Flashback Photo With The King Of Pop

 In the wake of the accusations of sexual assault leveled against Michael Jackson in Dan Reed’s HBO documentary Leaving Neverland, the late legend’s supporters have come out strongly in support of his legacy.
 In particular, the King of Pop’s former bodyguard, Matt Fiddes, has been one of his most ardent defenders — he was one of the figures behind the documentary Michael Jackson: Chase the Truth, which seeks to discredit James Safechuck and Wade Robson’s allegations in Leaving Neverland.

-Fides recently took to Instagram to share a flashback photo of him helping Jackson wade through a crowd and escape a packed Hamleys store following a shopping trip.
+Fiddes recently took to Instagram to share a flashback photo of him helping Jackson wade through a crowd and escape a packed Hamleys store following a shopping trip.
 According to Fiddes, the visit was a “secret” one, suggesting that the pair have dealt with much worse when it comes to being swarmed by fans.
 He added that Jackson was always “happy to see fans,” which could make things a bit difficult.

 In a recent interview with The Sun, Fiddes defended the “Smooth Criminal” singer in the wake of the attacks on his legacy that followed Reed’s documentary.
 He suggested that many of Jackson’s friendships with children were the result of parents “pushing” their kids on him.